All Episodes

 A lot of people love salads.

-Those and seven other foods account for nearly 40% of all foodborne outbreaks linked to FDA regulated food.
+Those and seven other foods account for nearly 40% of all food-borne outbreaks linked to FDA-regulated food.

-That's no reason to forego the occasional salad, says the Center for Science in the Public Interest, which authored the report, nor need one pass up tomatoes, sprouts, and berries, even though those foods are also on the list.
+That's no reason to forego the occasional salad, says the Center for Science in the Public Interest, which authored the report.

-But the nonprofit watchdog group says the presence of so many healthy foods on such a list is exactly why the United States Senate should follow the House and pass legislation that reforms our fossilized food safety laws.
+The non-profit watchdog group says the presence of so many healthy foods on such a list is exactly why the United States Senate should follow the House and pass legislation that reforms our fossilized food safety laws.

 Life expectancy is rising.